-The Transportation Library was founded in 1958 to support the curricula and research programs of the Transportation Center ; the Center for Public Safety of Northwestern University, including the School of Police Staff and Command and the Infrastructure Technology Institute .
+The Transportation Library was founded in 1958 to support the curricula and research programs of the Transportation Center and the Center for Public Safety of Northwestern University, including the School of Police Staff and Command.

 Containing over 500,000 items, the Transportation Library of Northwestern University is one of the largest transportation information centers in the world, encompassing information on all transportation modalities, including: air, rail, highway, pipeline, water, urban transport and logistics.
 It includes a significant collection on law enforcement, police management and traffic enforcement.
 Its collection of environmental impact statements is one of the most complete in the world.